 Throughout its courses, you tackle real-world industry briefs under the guidance of an industry mentor, so it’s a great way to upskill in a way that’s relevant to your career.

 - Illustrators need to learn new skills to keep ahead of the competition.

-- Animation and motion graphics skills are increasingly in demand from clients right now, for all kind of digital media.
+- Animation and motion graphics skills are increasingly in demand from clients right now, for all kinds of digital media.

 - Illustrators who can add motion graphics and animation skills to their bow will be in a strong position to win more work and boost their careers going forward.